sonialoussaief/HumanDetection/Matlab/README.md

 # Please read this before using the 'kalman.m' function to track objects

-1) The tool-box master detector part is necessary.
+1) The tool-box master's detector and channel parts are necessary.

 2) There are four important m files: